Chooses the optimal channel in poor communication conditions: a new UAV remote control system via 4G networks has been created at MAI

 The device operates at temperatures from -40°C to +60°C

-The Moscow Aviation Institute (MAI) has developed an innovative technology that allows continuous data and real-time video transmission from an unmanned aerial vehicle to a ground control station via 4G (LTE) mobile networks.
-This was reported by the university's press service.
+The Moscow Aviation Institute (MAI) has developed an innovative technology that allows continuous data and video transmission in real time from an unmanned aerial vehicle to a ground control station via 4G (LTE) mobile networks.
+This was reported in the press service of the university.

 Our project allows us to increase the efficiency of unmanned aerial systems, ensuring the safe execution of flights and expanding areas of application through reliable data and video signal transmission to a remote control station.